By Regina Winkle-Bryan

 “That’s good,” he replied in a zen way.
 Neither one of us had any desire to know the time.

 So are the Cies Islands indeed the most beautiful beaches in the world?
-I think beauty is the eye of the beholder.
+I can’t say, but they are certainly some of the most beautiful beaches in Spain.